-Once you look at the dimensions of a piano, whether it’s an upright or grand, you can tell that it is no simple task to transport it to another room, never mind another state.
+Once you look at the dimensions of a piano, whether it’s upright or grand, you can tell that it is no simple task to transport it to another room, never mind another state.
 To the layman, it must all look a little like black magic is involved but, in fact, it has everything to do with the equipment that the movers use.
-After centuries of ropes, blankets and buckling dollies, movers now have a variety of tools to help them move your piano from A to B efficiently and (perhaps more importantly to you) safely.
+After centuries of ropes, blankets, and buckling dollies, movers now have a variety of tools to help them move your piano from A to B efficiently and (perhaps more importantly to you) safely.

-Perhaps the most important item in the piano mover’s arsenal is the dolly, which is a type of basic chariot.
+Perhaps the most important item in the piano mover’s arsenal is the dolly, which is a basic chariot.
 The frame of the dolly traditionally was made of wood and reinforced with steel brackets, but the modern dolly is made completely of steel and is capable of sustaining weights of up to 1,500 lbs.
 The frame sits on a set of wheels to allow your piano to be wheeled gently out of your home.
 Modern designs now see the dolly capable of turning on a needle point, while inflated tires add to the smoothness – indeed comfort – of the piano’s journey.

 Easy-To-Carry Pod Kits

 The reality of moving a piano is that sometimes the instrument has to be disassembled in order to get it through the door and down the corridor.
 This can sometimes add to the owner’s anxiety, particularly because of the emotional attachment they can have to their instrument.
 In the old days, piano legs, lyre and rods were wrapped in blankets but today there can be specially packaged in pod kits that offer padding to protect the pieces.
 Pedal pods can accommodate even the largest pedal lyres (24 inches) and all of the pods can be attached securely in the truck ensuring there is no risk of damage while in transit.

 Grand Piano Covers